-Dupuytren's contracture isn't a condition that is triggered by any act or accident in particular.
-It is a hand condition that gradually develops over the years.
-This condition affects a layer of tissues underneath the skin of the palm.
-As the dupuytren's contracture gets worse over time, it can lead to thefingers being pulled towards the palm.
+Dupuytren's contracture isn't a condition that is triggered by any singular act or accident.
+It's a hand condition that gradually develop over the years.
+This condition affects the layer of tissues underneath the skin of the palm.
+As Dupuytren's contracture gets worse over time, it can lead to thefingers being pulled towards the palm.

-When the condition gets to the point of fingers being bent, they can't be straightened to perform everyday activities.
-This leads patients to having difficulties with the most basic things, such as writing a note or opening a can of soda.
+When the condition gets to the point of your fingers being bent, they can't be straightened and will impact your ability to perform everyday activities.
+This causes patients difficulty with basic things, such as writing a note or opening a can of soda.
 Patients often get frustrated about the limitations they have with their fingers when this condition flares up.

-If a patient notices a case of dupuytren's contracture in their palm early enough and consults their doctor, there is usually no need for treatment in the future.
+If a patient notices Dupuytren's contracture in their palm early enough and consults their doctor, there is usually no need for treatment in the future.
 The doctor will be able to recommend particular hand exercises and physiotherapy routines for the patient to follow.
-This will keep the dupuytren's contracture from spreading to the fingers and causing the patient future difficulties with the use of their hand.
+This will keep the Dupuytren's contracture from spreading to the fingers and causing the patient future difficulties with their hand.

-Unfortunately a lot of people ignore the first signs of dupuytren's contracture, which is why their condition gets worse over time.
-Even if it feels like the condition won't bother you, you should still consult a doctor if you have any symptoms in your hand.
-Early detection of dupuytren's contracture can make your future with the condition a lot smoother.
+Unfortunately, a lot of people ignore the first signs of Dupuytren's contracture, which is why their condition gets worse over time.
+Even if it feels like the condition won't bother you, you should still consult a doctor if you have any symptoms related to the hand.
+Early detection of Dupuytren's contracture can make your future symptoms much more tolerable.

-Since dupuytren's contracture develops over time, the symptoms show up in stages.
-If there is any history of dupuytren's contracture in your family then it is important that you keep a lookout for any signs of these symptoms in your hand.
+Since Dupuytren's contracture develops over time, the symptoms show up in stages.
+If there is any history of Dupuytren's contracture in your family, it is important that you watch for any signs of symptoms in your hand.

-The next stage of dupuytren's contracture are the cords.
-The nodules that have developed from the condition start to form tough bands of tissue under your palm.
+The next stage of Dupuytren's contracture is the development of cords.
+The nodules start to form tough bands of tissue under your palm.
 As these bands form, they cause the fingers to stiffen and curl.
 This is what pulls the fingers towards the palm.

-When cords form they usually affect the fingers that are farthest away from the thumb.
-This results in the pinky and ring finger being the fingers that get pulled towards the palm.
-When the dupuytren's contracture patient gets to this stage, their hand starts to resemble a claw.
+When cords form, they usually affect the fingers that are farthest away from the thumb.
+This results in the pinky and ring finger getting pulled towards the palm.
+When Dupuytren's contracture gets to this stage, their hand starts to resemble a claw.
 This can be very severe in some patients.

-It is important to consult a doctor upon the first signs of dupuytren's contracture because this is the stage you don't want your condition to get to.
-As the cords form and the curling of the fingers gets worse, it becomes increasingly difficult to straighten the fingers.
-For some patients the condition becomes so severe that they can't straighten their fingers at all.
+It's important to consult a doctor when you first notice signs of Dupuytren's contracture because you don't want them to progress to this stage.
+As the cords form and the curling of the fingers worsens, it becomes increasingly difficult to straighten them.
+For some patients, the condition becomes so severe that they can't straighten their fingers at all.

-When the condition gets to thepoint of contracture, the patient is then unable to do things that the average person does every day of their life.
-This is when things like putting on gloves or getting your money out to pay for your lunch becomes too much to perform.
+When the condition causes acontracture, the patient is unable to do things that the average person does, like putting on gloves or getting your money out of their pocket.
 When the condition gets to this point, the patient may require surgery.

-While the cause of dupuytren's contracture is still unknown to doctors, they have noticed that there are some biological and social factors that put patients at a higher risk of developing the hand condition.Males are more likely to have a severe case of dupuytren's contracture that leads to the contracture stage than females.
+While the cause of Dupuytren's contracture is still unknown to doctors, they have noticed that there are some biological and social factors that put patients at a higher risk of developing the condition.Males are more likely to have a severe case of Dupuytren's contracture that leads to the last stage.
 It is also more common in people of Northern European descent.

-It seems like dupuytren's contracture has targeted people who like to party.
-If you consume alcohol often then you are also at a higher risk of seeing symptoms of dupuytren's contracture.
-Heavy alcohol consumption has been linked to numerous health problems, whenever you enjoy a night out try to drink responsibly.
+It seems like Dupuytren's contracture has targeted people who like to party.
+If you consume alcohol often, you are at a higher risk of seeing Dupuytren's symptoms.
+Heavy alcohol consumption has been linked to numerous health problems, so whenever you enjoy a night out, try to drink responsibly.

-If you notice that you have the starting symptoms of dupuytren's contracture you should always consult your doctor.
-Learn from the mistakes of those patients who had their condition gets worse because they thought it was no big deal.
+If you notice that you have the starting symptoms of Dupuytren's contracture, you should always consult your doctor.
+Learn from the mistakes of those patients who had their condition get worse because they thought it was not a big deal.

 Your doctor will take measurements of your hand and get you to perform tests.
-While you do this, they will take notes so they can compare it with your later progress.
-It is the goal of the doctor to work with you in hopes of preventing the dupuytren's contracture from worsening.
+While you do this, they will take notes so they can compare numbers to others at a later date.
+It is the goal of the doctor to work with you in hopes of preventing Dupuytren's contracture from worsening.